Providing therapies, help and support free to people of all

 We are PERSONAL

-When we look at people, we don't see their condition, their condition, their trauma or their fears.
+When we look at people, we don't see their condition, their trauma or their fears.
 We see individuals, each with a complex mix of experiences and emotions, challenges and hopes.
 Helping them starts with recognising, respecting and valuing it all - in all our clients, in our supporters and in each other.

 We are COMPASSIONATE